TheoryInPractice/theoryinpractice.github.io/DEVELOPMENT.md

 Verify that the script file is loaded in `index.html` with a script tag.
 I.E.
 `<script src="path/to/file"></script>`.
 A script will never run if it is not loaded.

+_**I want to link to a TiP page from markdown content, but there's only one html page**_

+Ui-Router determines which page to show based on the current state of the application.
+In most cases, the state is resolved from the url.
+For example, the state `#!/` resolves to `index` and `#!/people` resolves to `people`.

+GFM compiles links of the format `[link text](link address)` into the html anchor tag `<a href="link address">link text</a>`.
+You _can_ insert a link to a page with `[link text](#!/state)`.
+However, this is not recommended.
+In the event that a state's url is changed, the link will break.
+It is safer to use the `<a ui-sref="state">link text</a>` directive to directly link to a state by name.
+The directive will be compiled by angular into a proper link before being placed on the page.

 ## Updating Site Content - Process and Workflow